mawebcoder/laravel-elasticsearch/README.md

 $name=$eArticleModel->name;
 ```

-To get export from your raw queries
+To  export from your raw queries
 ```
 $eArticleModel
 ->where('name','<>','mohammad')